06 Jan SNP and PPDS Planning Horizons

 - Uses SNP PPMs/PDSs with bucketed capacity consumption requirements

-PPDS horizon defined – PPDS horizon is solved with a variety of PPDS heuristics.
-This horizon is generally managed with the planning book, or a variety of APO production planning transactions.
+PPDS horizon is solved with a variety of PPDS heuristics.
+You can manage this horizon with the planning book, or a variety of APO production planning transactions.
 The decisions made in this horizon are much more detailed and exacting than the SNP horizon.
 Considerations such as start and stop times, changeover sequences and pegging relationships are taken into consideration in the PPDS horizon.
 The level of master data required is much higher for this horizon to support the level of detail needed to support developing a specific plan.

 At this stage, the setting for this horizon in the product master defines the end of the detailed scheduling horizon.
 Inside this horizon, the production planning jobs can automatically generate or reschedule orders.
-However, orders can always be manually scheduled outside of this horizon.
+However, you can manually schedule orders outside of this horizon.
 The focus on this horizon is on the sequence and feasibility of an efficient schedule.
 Users working in this timeframe will be working closely with the plant floor to manage the orders and react to day-to-day issues on the plant floor.
 The ability to manage the supply at a detailed level is greatly increased with the features available inside the PPDS horizon, however, most are more performance intensive so it’s best to limit the horizon to the most useful time horizon for each individual business need.

 PPDS Horizon Characteristics: